Kanye West gets two years probation in assault case

 The 36-year-old rapper maintains his innocence.

-The plea cannot be used against him in a civil lawsuit brought against him by Ramos, reports the Associated Press news agency.'Not safe'
+The plea cannot be used against him in a civil lawsuit brought against him by Ramos, reports the Associated Press news agency.

 The photographer alleges he still takes medication for injuries from the attack.

 "I was doing my job and he broke the law," Ramos told US media.
 "If I did what he did to me, I'd be behind bars."

 Ramos also alleged he was fearful of retaliation after comments by West on a TV show in October.

 "It's not safe for you in this zoo," West told host Jimmy Kimmel when asked about paparazzi.